An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Introduction and motivation

 \item Topological or geometric information is extracted from the structures built on top of the data.
 This may either results in a full reconstruction, typically a triangulation, of the shape underlying the data from which topological/geometric features can be easily extracted or, in crude summaries or approximations from which the extraction of relevant information requires specific methods, such as e.g. persistent homology.
 Beyond the identification of interesting topological/geometric information and its visualization and interpretation, the challenge at this step is to show its relevance, in particular its stability with respect to perturbations or presence of noise in the input data.
 For that purpose, understanding the statistical behavior of the inferred features is also an important question.

 \item The extracted topological and geometric information provides new families of features and descriptors of the data.
 They can be used to better understand the data - in particular through visualization- or they can be combined with other kinds of features for further analysis and machine learning tasks.
+These information can also be used to design well-suited data analysis and machine learning models.
 Showing the added-value and the complementarity (with respect to other features) of the information provided by \tda\ tools is an important question at this step. \end{enumerate}

-\paragraph{\tda\ and statistics.} Until very recently, the theoretical aspects of TDA and topological inference mostly relied on deterministic approaches.
+\paragraph{\tda\ and statistics.} Until quite recently, the theoretical aspects of TDA and topological inference mostly relied on deterministic approaches.
 These deterministic approaches do not take into account the random nature of data and the intrinsic variability of the topological quantity they infer.
 Consequently, most of the corresponding methods remain exploratory, without being able to efficiently distinguish between information and what is sometimes called the "topological noise".

 A statistical approach to TDA means that we consider data as generated from an unknown distribution, but also that the inferred topological features by TDA methods are seen as estimators of topological quantities describing an underlying object.
-Under this approach, the unknown object usually corresponds to the support of the data distribution (or at least is close to this support).
-However, this support does not always have a physical existence; for instance, galaxies in the universe are organized along filaments but these filaments do not physically exist.
+Under this approach, the unknown object usually corresponds to the support of the data distribution (or part of it).
 The main goals of a statistical approach to topological data analysis can be summarized as the following list of problems: \begin{description} \item [Topic 1:] proving consistency and studying the convergence rates of TDA methods. \item[Topic 2:] providing confidence regions for topological features and discussing the significance of the estimated topological quantities. \item[Topic 3:] selecting relevant scales at which the topological phenomenon should be considered, as a function of observed data. \item[Topic 4:] dealing with outliers and providing robust methods for TDA. \end{description}